 It is unlikely that you will want to use this capability.
-The AnsiString type includes an attribute identifying the code page used to encode the character string.
+This is because the Pascal AnsiString type includes an attribute identifying the code page used to encode the character string.
 This is recognised by fbudr and any transliteration necessary to or from the connection character is performed automatically.